SoftyDuck/SoftyDuck/README.md

 - 👋 Hi, I’m @SoftyDuck, you friendly Duck :D.
 - 👀 I’m Know a lot about HTML and CSS.
-- 🌱 I’m currently learning more CSS.
+- 🌱 I’m currently learning Java Script.
 - 💞️ I’m looking to learn a new coding language.
 - 📫 reach me on: softyduck@ducks-united.ml.